 Monthly Tech-Tip | No tracking!
 No ads! |

-Ball clay creates a very thixotropic slurry that has beautiful application properties on leather hard ware (left).
-Look at that big drip coming off the rim on this freshly dipped cup - it is not running downward.
-Yet this drip dried down to be barely noticeable after firing (right).
+Many ball clays create a thixotropic slurry that has beautiful application properties on leather-hard ware.
+Look at that big drip coming off the rim on this freshly dipped cup (left) - it is not running downward.
+Yet this drip dried down and likely will be barely noticeable after glazing and firing (it is bisque fired right).
 The rest of the surface dried thin enough to preserve the texture of the body.

 Glossary |